-- (a) Unless the Council directs otherwise, the Executive may delegate further to a committee of the Executive or to an officer. - (b) Unless the Leader directs otherwise, a committee of the Executive to whom functions have been delegated by the Leader may delegate further to an officer. - (c) Unless the Leader directs otherwise, an Executive- member to whom functions have been delegated by the Leader may delegate further to an officer.
-Where the Executive, a Committee of the Executive or an individual Member of the Executive is responsible for an Executive function, they may delegate further to an Area Committee, joint arrangements or an officer. - -(db) Where Executive functions have been delegated, that fact does not prevent the discharge of delegated functions by the person or body who delegated.
+(a) Unless the Council directs otherwise, the Executive may delegate further to a committee of the Executive or to an officer.

+- (b) Unless the Leader directs otherwise, a committee of the Executive to whom functions have been delegated by the Leader may delegate further to an officer. - (c) Unless the Leader directs otherwise, an Executive member to whom functions have been delegated by the Leader may delegate further to an officer. - (d) Where Executive functions have been delegated, that fact does not prevent the discharge of delegated functions by the person or body who delegated.